EmanuelSommer/SMILE/README.md

 # Stochastic Microcanonical Langevin Ensembles (SMILE) 😃

-Code for the ICLR 2026 submission: **On the Foundations, Pitfalls, and Practical Remedies of Stochastic Microcanonical Langevin Dynamics**
+Code for the ICLR 2026 submission: **Can Microcanonical Langevin Dynamics be Made Stochastic?**

 Below you can find a qualitative contextualization of the newly proposed and explored methods (in blue) relative to prior work (in grey).